 - Monitoring outcomes to an assessment of exposure to high risk suppliers.
-No high-risk suppliers were identified for this reporting period. - Monitoring responses to supplier self-questionnaires issued.
-We encountered challenges in response rates for this reporting period. - · Monitoring the number of incidents and breaches incurred.
-None were identified for this reporting period. - · Monitoring modern slavery training completion.
-Full compliance was achieved for this reporting period. - Review of La Trobe Financial's adherence to the Act and Modern Slavery Statement.
-External law firm to review compliance and content coverage in accordance with the Act (which is privileged).
+No high-risk suppliers were identified for this reporting period. - Monitoring responses to supplier questionnaires issued.
+Inherent challenges remain in relation to obtaining timely responses to supplier questionnaires in the reporting period.
+Enhanced due diligence was undertaken, where required, to support outcomes. - Monitoring the number of incidents and breaches incurred.
+None were identified for this reporting period. - Monitoring modern slavery training completion.
+Full compliance was achieved for this reporting period.

-La Trobe Financial also undertakes continuous improvement activities both focused on each reporting period, and on delivering sustainable improvements over a period of time within a risk-based approach to support effective use of resources and time.
+La Trobe Financial also undertakes continuous improvement activities both focused on each reporting period, and on delivering sustainable improvements over a period of time within a risk-based approach to its risk profile and resources.